alterae/gtk-app-template/README.md

 This app won't actually do anything at all, because that's not the point.
 The point is just to provide a nice little template.

 Feel free to use, as per the terms specified in the license.

+**REMEMBER:** Change all instances of the project name to match the actual project name.
+You'll find such things in:
+- Data/*
+- build/.pot
+- src/Application.vala
+- meson.build